IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} steady growth of the world's population, combined with a lack of space in urban areas, leads to intractable road congestion, the social and environmental costs of which are well documented~\cite{barth2008real}.
 The adaptive control of traffic signal systems based on real-time traffic dynamics could play a key role in alleviating congestion.
-The framing of adaptive traffic signal control (ATSC) as a Markov decision process (MDP) and the use of reinforcement learning (RL) to solve it via experiencing the traffic system is a promising way to move beyond heuristic assumptions~\cite{chu2019multi,mannion2015parallel}.
+The framing of adaptive traffic signal control (ATSC) as a Markov decision process (MDP) and the use of reinforcement learning (RL) to solve it via experiencing the traffic system is a promising way to move beyond heuristic assumptions~\cite{chu2019multi,mannion2015parallel, abdulhai2003reinforcement, bingham2001reinforcement}.

-Value-based methods like $Q$-Learning constitute a cornerstone of RL.
-In practice however, using a single centralized learner~\cite{genders2016using,prashanth2010reinforcement} in an ATSC setting with numerous traffic signal controllers (TSCs), involves a combinatorial action space~\cite{bakker2010traffic}.
-Multi-agent reinforcement learning (MARL), where each agent controls a single traffic light is appealing, but training and scaling remain challenging~\cite{chu2019multi,mannion2016experimental,wang2019large,kuyer2008multiagent}.
+Value-based methods like Q-Learning constitute a cornerstone of RL.
+In practice, however, using a single centralized learner~\cite{genders2016using,prashanth2010reinforcement} in an ATSC setting with numerous traffic signal controllers (TSCs) involves a combinatorial action space~\cite{bakker2010traffic}.
+Multi-agent reinforcement learning (MARL), where each agent controls a single traffic light is appealing, but the proliferation of parameters, nonstationarity, and a lack or transferability (\S~\ref{subsec:decentralization}) make training and scaling challenging~\cite{chu2019multi,mannion2016experimental,wang2019large,kuyer2008multiagent, houli2010multiobjective, mikami1994genetic, prabuchandran2014multi, arel2010reinforcement}.